khoinguyen19k8/DetSeg/README.md

 # License

 # Contact
-If you want to get access to the code please contact me by email Nguyen Quang Khoi
+More details of the project are detailed in "thesis_final_v7.pdf".
+If you want to get access to the code please contact me by email because there is a confidential policy where I developed the project.
+Nguyen Quang Khoi

 k.q.nguyen@tilburguniversity.edu